 "Sure," Paula Crock mutters, but Artemis is already gone, flopping face down onto her bed, and every part of her is still hot with inexplicable hurt, like she's been given a bad sunburn.

-She groans into her pillow, and the sound is muffled, before punching the thing repeatedly, pretending that it has freckles and green eyes.
+She groans into her pillow, muffled, before punching the thing repeatedly, pretending that it has freckles and green eyes.

 Secrets.
 Secrets.
 Your secret's safe with me.
 Our little secret, yeah?

-"Like I know!" she had snaps back, and the manager squints threateningly at her before bustling away.
+"Like I know!" she snaps back, and the manager squints threateningly at her before bustling away.

 Jamie and Brigid aren't talking to her, either.
 The two girls avoid her at all costs, but not out of disgust or contempt; their faces are constantly imploring and ashamed, but Artemis couldn't care less about what they will or won't say to her.
 She goes about her business as she had for nearly a month before Wally had stumbled in that first afternoon, and there's some sort of relief to it, like she's been granted a reprieve from looking after a two-year-old.

-The restaurant definitely doesn't feel empty or incomplete without his disgusting belches ringing up the walls, and there certainly isn't the smallest surplus of French fries at the end of every day.
+The restaurant definitely doesn't feel empty or incomplete without his stupid laugh ringing up the walls, and there certainly isn't the smallest surplus of French fries at the end of every day.
 Artemis eats them all while she mops in the fluorescent silence every night.